dfed/SafeDI/Documentation/Manual.md

 ## Under the hood

 SafeDI has a `SafeDITool` executable that the `SafeDIGenerator` plugin utilizes to read code and generate a dependency tree.
 The tool utilizes Apple’s [SwiftSyntax](https://github.com/apple/swift-syntax) library to parse your code and find your `@Instantiable` types’ initializers and dependencies.
-With this information, SafeDI creates a graph of your project’s dependencies.
-This graph is validated as part of the `SafeDITool`’s execution, and the tool emits human-readible errors if the dependency graph is not valid.
+With this information, SafeDI generates a graph of your project’s dependencies, validates it during `SafeDITool` execution, and provides clear, human-readable error messages if the graph is invalid.
 Source code is only generated if the dependency graph is valid.

 The executable heavily utilizes asynchronous processing to avoid `SafeDITool` becoming a bottleneck in your build.
 Additionally, we only parse a Swift file with `SwiftSyntax` when the file contains the string `Instantiable`.